How Can I Help You?

 Yes - there is life after dancing!

 I continued to choreograph and perform in local musicals.
 More recently performing in Beauty and the Beast, Cats (as Tantomile), Wicked and Les Miserables with NOVA music theatre.
 Notable roles include The Wardrobe from Beauty and the Beast, Shell Dockley in Bad Girls the musical, Katie in Calamity Jane and Jean in Brigadoon.
-I also raised my 2 sons (now teenagers) and worked as a nurse for a time until a neck injury forced me to change careers.
-Working in Administration has allowed my body to heal and study Exercise and Sport Science, bringing me back to my passion - working with dancers.
+I also raised my 2 sons and worked as a nurse for a time until a neck injury forced me to change careers.
+Working in Administration has allowed my body to heal and study both my Masters in Clinical Exercise Physiology and Bachelor of Exercise and Sport Science, bringing me back to my passion - working with dancers.

 Why strength and conditioning for dancers?

 I discovered that there was no tertiary dance specific strength and conditioning or rehabilitation course available in Australia, so began studying the Bachelor of Exercise and Sports Science.
 Throughout the course I applied my learning to dance contexts in as many assessment pieces as possible and in doing so found many 'Ah -ha' moments.
 So much of the information I gained through this course would have been so helpful to me as a young dancer.
-I have now worked with all ages of clients wanting to become stronger, fitter or recover from an injury.
+I then moved onto studying the Masters of Clinical Exercise Physiology to complete my training and allowing me to work with injured dancers in the way I would like.
 I have worked with all ages, dancers and non-dancers and people with physical and cognitive disabilities.
 I believe this makes me uniquely qualified to help you on your journey.